A Methodological Analysis of Empirical Studies in Quantum Software Testing: Testing Process Setups

 \subsubsection{Considerations for Input Types and Sizes}

-Figure~\ref{fig: rq4_input_type_distribution} shows which component of $t_{\text{in}}$ was considered in the primary studies.
+Figure~\ref{fig: rq4_input_type_distribution} shows which component of $t_{\text{in}}$ was considered in the primary studies, where the intersection size of the UpSet plot denotes the number of samples corresponding to each set combination indicated by the black dots within the same column.
 In this RQ, we only recognize these components being claimed as test inputs in corresponding studies.
 We found that the initial quantum states were the most frequently employed, appearing in 38 studies, and 29 studies used initial quantum states as the unique test input type.
 Their popularity could stem from being the first defined input type for QST in the context of testing quantum circuits~\cite{ali2021assessing}.
 In comparison, only 15 studies discussed classical inputs.
 This is because classical inputs are excluded from the low-level quantum programs that have earned popularity with many QST studies.
 To be inspiring, two studies included the measurement operators in the test inputs.
 This consideration is reasonable, since any measurement outcome is relative to the chosen measurement basis, rather than invariant.

-From the perspective of the Cartesian product, the number of input types included in the test case determines the volume of the test input domain.
-Hence, more test cases are usually required in a test suite for an input domain with a large volume to ensure test sufficiency.
+From the perspective of the Cartesian product, the number of input types included in the test case determines the \textit{size of the test input domain}, such as the number of valid values for an enumerable variable.
+Hence, more test cases are usually required in a test suite for an input domain with a large size to ensure test sufficiency.
 Figure~\ref{fig: rq4_whether_counts} is introduced to show the convention of reporting test suite sizes.
 However, only 54.2\% of the primary studies explicitly reported or indirectly indicated the sizes of their test suites, highlighting the need for greater attention to this issue in future research.